newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Recent Arrests in New York?

-Members of the public can often find recent arrests in New York on a police department or sheriff's office website.
-For example, the Washington County Sheriff's Office lists recent arrests in the county online, and the City of Newburgh's Police Department offers weekly arrest reports for curious citizens.
+Members of the public may find recent arrests in New York through police departments or sheriff's office websites.
+For instance, the Washington County Sheriff's Office has a recent arrest webpage, and the City of Newburgh's Police Department offers weekly arrest reports.
 Information that individuals may obtain from these listings includes an arrestee's name, arrest date, arrest number, and charge(s).

 Are New York Arrest Records Free?

-Yes.
-A public records request to an arresting agency for a New York arrest record does not typically attract a fee unless the requester requires printed copies.
-However, any arrest record request made through the New York State Office of Court Administration or Division of Criminal Justice Services requires the payment of a processing fee, except where the applicant qualifies for a waiver.
-Similarly, obtaining New York arrest records from a third-party database or source may require a subscription or one-time fee.
+Typically, a public records request to an arresting agency for a New York arrest record does not attract a fee unless the requester requires printed copies.
+However, any arrest record request made through the New York State Office of Court Administration or Division of Criminal Justice Services requires the payment of a processing fee, unless the applicant qualifies for a waiver.
+Similarly, obtaining New York arrest records from a third-party database or source may require a subscription or a one-time fee.

 disclaimer